pendle-finance/documentation/docs/AppGuide/Trade/Guides/Swap.md

 !["YT Swaps 4"](/img/AppGuide/yt-swaps-4.png)

 5. Review the output information.
-  * Rate: The exchange rate between the input and output token
+  * Max.
+Slippage: The maximum slippage to be tolerated.
+Transaction reverts if slippage is beyond the tolerance number.
+  * Effective Fixed APY: The fixed APY that you are effectively getting from this trade, after taking into account price impact and swap fees.
+This is equivalent to the final execution price/average price of acquisition for YT.
   * Notional value traded: The amount of underlying asset needed to generate the trade.
 This can also be treated as the amount of yield exposure (i.e. YT generates yield from $122,366 worth of DAI deposit).
-  * Min.
-Received: The minimum amount of tokens that the user will received
-  * Effective Fixed APY: The fixed APY that you are effectively getting from this trade, after taking into account price impact and swap fees.
-This is equivalent to the final execution price/average price of acquisition for YT.

 !["YT Swaps 5"](/img/AppGuide/yt-swaps-5.png)